 Amazon A+ Content

-This tool on Amazon, formerly known as Enhanced Brand Content, is a tool that enables brand owners to describe features of their product with added detail descriptions, charts, high quality images, and custom copy (your brand story).
+This tool on Amazon, formerly known as Enhanced Brand Content, is a tool that enables brand owners to describe features of their product with added detailed descriptions, charts, high-quality images, and custom copy (your brand story).
 This is the area that lets you build a relationship with your prospective customers and strengthen your brand.
 The Amazon A+ Content is like your own product endorsement page!
 It is amazing to see how conversion rates improve when adding A+ content to a listing.